BIM Intent Compiler¶

 A product catalog (M_Product) becomes building elements.
 A Bill of Materials (M_BOM) becomes assembly recipes.
 A work order (C_Order) becomes a construction project.
 The same ERP tables that run a factory floor now compile a building.

-AI cannot see spatial geometry — been LLM based, it has no native understanding of where a wall ends, how a slab sits, or whether two elements collide.
+AI cannot see spatial geometry — being LLM-based, it has no native understanding of where a wall ends, how a slab sits, or whether two elements collide.
 The Rosetta Stone strategy sidesteps AI entirely: real buildings become the ground truth, and every compiled output is verified against that truth with pure arithmetic.

 Real IFC buildings are decomposed into reference databases.
 The compiler reads a BOM describing the same building and produces output.
 If every compiled element lands at the same position as the reference — same coordinates, same dimensions, same 3D space — the BOM grammar is certified.